Highlights

 Day 1: Arrive in Siem Reap, Cambodia

 Arrive in Siem Reap, where you'll meet your guide at the airport.
 After a quick 20-minute drive to your hotel in town, take the evening to explore all this bustling city has to offer.
-Wander through the colorful night market, sample Cambodian cuisine from street vendors and local restaurants, indulge in a foot massage, or check out Siam Reap's funky art galleries.
+Wander through the colorful night market, sample Cambodian cuisine from street vendors and local restaurants, indulge in a foot massage, or check out Siem Reap's funky art galleries.
 Ready for more?
-Bask in the luxury of the Press Club, or take on the lively nightlife of Pub Street and beyond.
+Explore a few of the local bars, or take on the lively nightlife of Pub Street and beyond

 Day 2: Discover Angkor's Secret Trails by Bike